PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-07 16:31:54
+Last updated: 2024-04-07 16:32:26
-Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo
+Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin